Local Fiber Farm Market at the Sheep Shed – Pittstown NJ

 Guests, demos and classes will be announced via Instagram (@windsweptsheep) and on Dancing Waters Farm website (https://www.mohair-fiber.com) as they are scheduled.

-Please stop by and talk fiber!
+Please stop by to talk fiber and meet the sheep (they eat animal crackers)!
 Our goal for opening the Sheep Shed is to connect local to local.

 Address: 173 Whitebridge Road, Pittstown, NJ 08867